Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Introduction

 Large Language Models (LLMs) perform well on clearly specified factual queries, yet widely used question-answering (QA) benchmarks remain unsolved \citep{Kwiatkowski2019,yang-etal-2018-hotpotqa,joshi-etal-2017-triviaqa,krishna-etal-2025-fact, sorodoc-etal-2025-garage}.
 In parallel, a growing body of work shows that LLMs struggle with vague, ambiguous, or incomplete queries \citep{Tanjim2025,liu-etal-2023-afraid, zhang-etal-2024-clamber,zhang-choi-2025-clarify, Tanjim2025bis, qian-etal-2024-tell, Herlihy2024OnOM}.

 In this paper, we argue that these two observations are closely related.
-Specifically, we hypothesize that a non-trivial portion of the apparent difficulty of QA benchmarks stems not from model limitations alone, but from the presence of underspecified questions, that are queries whose interpretation cannot be uniquely determined without additional contextual information that is unavailable at evaluation time.
+Specifically, we hypothesize that a non-trivial portion of the apparent difficulty of QA benchmarks stems not from model limitations alone, but from the presence of underspecified questions, that is, queries whose interpretation cannot be uniquely determined without additional contextual information, which is unavailable at evaluation time.

 The notion of underspecification originates in linguistic theory, where it describes expressions that admit multiple possible meanings and require additional contextual information to be resolved \citep{Egg2010, sep-ambiguity, vanBerkum2008,sep-vagueness, vanRooij2011, Kennedy2011,Carston2002, Belleri2014-BELSUA,Grice1957-GRIM}.
 An underspecified utterance does not fully encode its intended meaning and relies on shared common ground, discourse context, or pragmatic inference to narrow down its interpretation \citep{Frisson2009, Harris2020b, pezzelle-2023-dealing, wildenburg-etal-2024-pre, Bach2004-BACCEM, Stalnaker2002-STACG}.
-While such mechanisms are often available in natural communication, in the context of QA benchmarks such information is typically unavailable, making it impossible to uniquely recover the intended answer from the question alone.
+While such mechanisms are often available in natural communication, in the context of QA benchmarks such information is typically unavailable, making it impossible to recover the intended answer from the question alone uniquely.
 The top panel of Fig.~\ref{fig: Overall Workflow} illustrates this issue with an example from the Natural Questions (NQ) dataset \cite{Kwiatkowski2019}---\textit{Who is the richest club in the championship?}---where the specific referent of \textit{championship}, the definition of \textit{richest}, and the specific time frame to answer the question are all left underspecified.